pantos-io/research-go-ethrelay/README.md

 `verify receipt [txHash]`: Verifies a receipt from the target chain on the verifying chain

-Use `go-testimonium [command] --help` for more information about a command.

 ## Configuration
 The Testimonium client uses a configuration file called `testimonium.yml` file.